osu-tournament-rating/otr-docs/docs/topics/Tournament-Approval.md

 ### How can invalid data be flagged for review?

 Invalid data, such as warmups, show matches, or any other data that should not be in our system will be reportable in the future on our website.
-For now, know that this data does not significantly affect rating values.
+For now, know that this data does not significantly affect rating values, but please note it down so you can let us know later!